renerocksai/sublime_zk/README.md

 If you now click into `[[201710282118]]` and press `[ctrl]+[enter]`, the target note will be opened where you can read up on how AI is potentially going to kill us all.

+### Using auto-completion to insert note-links
+A different way to insert a link to another note is via auto-completion.
+This differs from the previous one in the following ways:

+* auto-completion is triggered via [ctrl]+[space]
+* the list of notes is displayed at the location of your cursor
+* the font of the list is smaller, making it overall less obtrusive

+You can, just as before, narrow the list auf auto-completion suggestions down by just continuing typing.
+However, once you write something that does not match anything in your note-list, the suggestions disappear.
+This is just how auto-completion works: it doesn't want to get in your way when you type something new.

+Which ever method for link insertion you use is up to you.

 ### Implicitly creating a new note via a link
 There is another way to create a new note: Just create a link containing its title and follow the link.